exterior cladding :: interior cladding

 - VERSATILITY–A favorite choice for long-wearing outdoor applications such as exterior siding, fence posts, telephone poles, docks, and railroad ties.

 - SUSTAINABILITY–Cypress trees can grow to 150 feet tall and 12 feet in diameter, the wood can lock in substantial amounts of carbon.
 More cypress is grown than harvested–not considered in danger of extinction.

 - FIRE RESISTANCE–reSAWN’s CHARRED CYPRESS has a Flame Spread Index of 40 and a Smoke Developed Index of 140 to give it a Class B Rating.
 CHARRED CYPRESS can be fire treated to Class A for interior projects.

-The commons are a staple grade useful for all types of general construction, finish, trim, pattern stock, and other uses where ordinary tree characteristics either enhance the appearance of the piece or do not restrict the appropriate application of the piece.
+#2 Common is a staple grade useful for all types of general construction, finish, trim, and other uses where ordinary tree characteristics either enhance the appearance of the piece or do not restrict the appropriate application of the piece.
 This grade is much more rustic than Select grade. #2 Common grade allows for many more knots, character marks, checks, and slight peck. reSAWN offers #2 Common grade for interior applications in all cypress products and for exterior cladding in some cypress products in certain applications.

-The Selects & Better grade is of the highest quality and should be specified for any use where appearance and performance of the utmost importance.
-This grade is very clear of defects and has few color variations.
-Select is considered more formal than all other grades.
-A 6″ wide board is allowed to have one medium knot.
-In a 7″ x 9″ wide board two medium knots are allowed.
-In boards that are 10″ and 12″ there can be three medium knots.
+Select grade is of the highest quality and should be specified where appearance and performance are essential.
+This grade allows very few defects and has few color variations.
+A nominal 6″ wide board is allowed to have one medium knot.
+A nominal 7″ – 9″ wide board is allowed to have two medium knots.
+In boards that are 10″ and 12″, there can be three medium knots.
 One medium knot can be substituted for three pin knots.
 Pin knots must be less than 1/2″ in diameter. reSAWN offers Select grade cypress for exterior cladding and interior applications.